-- promote actions to maintain healthy pollinator populations within the value chain; - convince its suppliers (incl. farmers) to take action directly on farmland, such as the creation of multifunctional field margins, installing patches of flower rich habitat, the reduction of pesticide use etc.;

-- encourage its suppliers to take action by offering long-term contracts tied to commitments to deliver richer biodiversity on their land and greater diversity of habitats for pollinators; - raise awareness of the role of pollinators to its stakeholders and encourage them to partake in actions that - promote pollinator conservation; - monitor and evaluate the impacts of actions on wild pollinators; - partner up with NGOs, local nature authorities and/ or academics when drafting, implementing and evaluating actions for pollinators, whether they focus on company's site or the supply chain.
+- applied directly on the farmers' fields, through the creation of multifunctional field margins, installing patches of flower rich habitat, the reduction of pesticide use etc. The sector can offer suppliers long-term contracts tied to commitments to deliver richer biodiversity and greater diversity of habitats for pollinators on producers' lands; - raise awareness of the role of pollinators to its stakeholders (i.e. customers, suppliers etc.) and encourage them to partake in actions that promote pollinator conservation; - monitor and evaluate the impacts of actions on wild pollinators; - partner up with NGOs, local nature authorities and/ or academics when drafting, implementing and evaluating actions for pollinators, whether they focus on company's site or the supply chain.

-Pollinator populations are essential to underpin the stability of pollination3 services in the short- and long-term.
+Pollinator populations are essential to underpin the stability of pollination2 services in the short- and long-term.
 Indeed, without pollinators, a large majority of flowering plants will not be able to reproduce and eventually will decline, causing serious cascading effects across ecosystems and business value chains.
 Many fruits, nuts and vegetables will be lost from our diets, but also other important raw materials and products, such as vegetable oils, cotton and flax, plant-based pharmaceutical and cosmetic products.
 In essence, pollinators play a crucial role in maintaining terrestrial ecosystems healthy and resilient, which in turn deliver essential services to our businesses and society at large.